tomcritchlow/tomcritchlow.github.io/_posts/2018-07-10-high-fidelity-consulting.md

 *Recommending they improve their content brief for writers?* Here's 3 new example briefs.

-*Recommending infinite scroll on a category page?* Here's some javascript that you can use to see it in action on your site
+*Recommending infinite scroll on a category page?* Here's a javascript bookmarklet that you can use to see it in action on your site

 "Ideas without details and details without ideas are equally risky" - I've been calling this high fidelity consulting.
 Give the final thing, or a prototype of it, rather than just a recommendation.